DigitalTwinSocCyberRange/DigitalTwinCyberrange/src/README.md

-# DigitalTwin: Simulation of a filling-plant
+# Digital Twin Simulation: the filling-plant scenario

 The following describes the Digital Twin Simulation of the **DigitalTwinSocCyberrange** prototype.
 The simulation component represents a filling-plant, consisting of three PLCs (PLC1, PLC2, PLC3), an HMI, an attacker (that has maliciously entered the network) that are connected by a switch.